Software-Improvement-Group/sigridci/docs/capabilities/system-maintainability.md

 3. The *Refactoring Candidates* tab groups and prioritizes code that does not meet 4 star quality.
 4. The [*Delta quality*](system-delta-quality.md) view shows the impact of new code changes on the system for the selected period.

-## Investigating system maintainability rating state and -changes
-* **Overview:** the [Maintainability Overview (see below)](#maintainability-overview) is the place to start.
-The different metrics give a quick breakdown of system characteristics (such as Volume or Duplication).
-For a background on maintainability, [see "*Our approach*" section under "*Getting Started*"](../getting-started/approach.md).
-You can find the [technical details of maintainability metrics under "*References*"](../reference/sig-quality-models.md).
-* **System architecture**: Details can be analyzed in the [Component Dependencies view](#component-dependencies).
-For more details, [see the Architecture Quality page](architecture-quality.md) or [see "*References*" for its separate technical document](../reference/sig-quality-models.md). *Architecture Quality* does not count towards the maintainability rating.
-  * You may be triggered by an architecture-level rating change or have suspicions of architectural problems based on experience.
-You might experience that certain components or files are hard to maintain because they are inter-related or (tightly) coupled in complex ways.
-For example, when design-level changes have unpredictable effects, when small changes propagate errors/faults, when a change in one component makes integration tests fail in another part of the system.
-* **Triggered by a maintainability rating change**: you may be interested in understanding its cause.
-  * **Delta quality**: In case of a recent change, the *Delta quality* view shows you how and where recent code modifications/additions have affected the maintainabilty rating.
-  * **Refactoring candidates**: In case code steps over certain risk thresholds ("*a violation*"), it will show up in the *Refactoring Candidates* [see Refactoring Candidates paragraph below](#refactoring-candidates).
-There may be several trade-offs in deciding whether and when to refactor [see relevant paragraph below on dealing with refactoring candidates](#dealing-with-refactoring-candidates).
-    * As an exception, there might be no "*Component Entanglement*" violations visible while its rating is below 4-star rating.
-That can be the case if there are no architectural violations to resolve, but when the number of components and their connections are higher than the benchmark.
-This would be visible in the [Component Dependencies view](#component-dependencies) (but **not** in the *Architecture Quality* view, since they are not directly related).
-    * For *Duplication* and unit metrics, clicking on a *Refactoring candidate* will show the affected code highlighted in context of this one file.
-  * **Code Explorer**: You may reach the *Code Explorer* from a finding in the *Refactoring candidates* list or the detailed file list from the *Delta quality* view. there you can go to the *Code Explorer* to see the unit/file/component in context of the codebase.
-The Code Explorer is also a good place to start if you suspect specific maintenance hotspots and want to understand the details.
-[See the *Code Explorer* page](system-code-explorer.md).
-An advantage of the Code Explorer is that it can also show per file/unit whether it contains other risky constructs, e.g. regarding security.
-  * The strength of the **Technical Monitor** (accessible from the maintainability overview page) is making detailed comparisons between snapshots and filtering by technologies [discussed as part of the Code Explorer page](system-code-explorer.md#the-technical-monitor).

-The next sections elaborate on the aforementioned four Maintainability views.

 ## Maintainability overview
 The overview page is shown below.
 * The system’s (configured) architecture is visible in the top right.
 This is based on the system’s scope configuration (see [the page on scope configuration](../reference/analysis-scope-configuration.md)).